 The Envoy seat was USAir’s first reverse-herringbone, lie-flat seat.
 Bed length is 80 inches.
 Seat width is 20.5 inches.
 Avoid economy on this aircraft.
 The seats are only 17 inches wide and have a pitch of 31 inches.
 That is tight!

-The tray table is located in the armrest on the right.
+The tray table is located in the armrest by the window.
 It self deploys with a tap of the finger.
 Outstanding.

 On the negative side, the seat has almost no storage.

-I like bulkhead business seats because they usually come with a flat area for storage that other seats don’t have.
+I like bulkhead business seats because they usually come with a flat area for storage that other seats lack.

 The center bulkhead seats have more room to set things in flight.

-A quilt and small pillow wrapped in plastic were on the seat when I boarded.
+A quilt and small pillow wrapped in plastic were on the seat at boarding.
 They were both more than adequate for this flight.
 I find that airlines usually keep the cabin too warm for comfortable sleep under a thick quilt.
-So I prefer a thin quilt especially if there are no pajamas.
+So I prefer a thin quilt especially when there are no pajamas.

-American also supplied noise-cancelling headsets and an amenity kit.
+American also supplied Bose noise-cancelling headsets and an amenity kit.

 American did not provide pajamas or a mattress.